Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/npc/samira-arah-jttrc.md

   "Insight": !!int "4"
   "Perception": !!int "6"
   "Persuasion": !!int "5"
-"senses": "passive Perception 16"
-"languages": "any two languages"
+"senses": "darkvision 60 ft., passive Perception 16" "languages": "any two languages, Elvish"
 "cr": "1"
 "traits":
 - "desc": "On each of its turns, Samira can use a bonus action to take the Dash, Disengage,\